stormFred/Portfolio/README.md

 ### Continued development

--Use React [Router] to add another page for a cv or cover letter -Refactor the naming of the componets to make them more re-usable
+-Use React Router to add another page for a cv or cover letter -Refactor the naming of the componets to make them more re-usable

 ### Useful resources

 - [React Basics](https://reactjs.org) - This helped me with understanding the basic react concepts.
 I really liked how they kept everyting simple and good explanations.

-- [contextApi](https://medium.com/nerd-for-tech/using-context-api-in-react-with-functional-components-dbc653c7d485) - This is an amazing article which helped me finally understand how to pass props from parent component to child using [contextApi].
+- [contextApi](https://medium.com/nerd-for-tech/using-context-api-in-react-with-functional-components-dbc653c7d485) - This is an amazing article which helped me finally understand how to pass props from parent component to child using contextApi.
 I'd recommend it to anyone still learning this concept.

-- [mediaQuery] by using [react-resonsive]
+- mediaQuery by using react-resonsive
   run: npm install react-responsive --save

 ## Author